Boards, Commissions, AND COMMITTEES

-The Historic Landmark Preservation Committee reviews applications for Certificate of Appropriateness and makes recommendations to the City Council for approval or denial; reviews proposals for certain sites, districts, areas, buildings, or structures to be designated as historical districts, sites, or areas and recommends approval or denial to the Planning and Zoning Commission and to the City Council; and is also involved with serving on at least one of three sub-committees, guidelines and standards review, community involvement and marketing, or expansion, preservation and revitalization.
+The Historic Landmark Preservation Committee reviews applications for Certificate of Appropriateness in an open public hearing process and, through a majority vote, either approves or denies the application, reviews proposals for certain sites, districts, areas, buildings, or structures to be designated as historical districts, sites, or areas and recommends approval or denial to the Planning and Zoning Commission and to the City Council; and is also involved with serving on at least one of three sub-committees, guidelines and standards review, community involvement and marketing, or expansion, preservation and revitalization.
 The committee recommends conferral of recognition upon the owners of landmarks or properties within districts by means of plaques; increases public awareness of the value of historic, cultural, and architectural preservation.
 The Committee is authorized to promulgate a mission statement and internal rules, regulations, and bylaws not inconsistent with the city charter, city ordinances, and applicable state and federal laws.

 The Housing Authority of the City of Texarkana, Texas (HATT) provides innovative affordable housing options to citizens in need in Texarkana, Texas, by utilizing cutting edge real estate business practices, creative financing, and like-minded partnerships as they move strategically towards the future.
 Additionally, HATT's five (5) subsidiaries are vital to implementing new proven best practices to create additional affordable housing in the Texarkana communities that are in need of revitalization.